vistadataproject/vistadataproject.github.io/cloud-vista.md

 </p>

 # Cloud VISTA
-VA is implementing the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) for the VA's *VISTA* systems.
+VA is implementing the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) for the VA's Veteran Integrated Systems Technology and Architecture (VISTA) systems.
 This strategy incorporates both the U.S. Cloud-First Strategy and U.S. Cloud-Smart Strategy.

 ## Cloud-First
 In VA's *Cloud-First Strategy* for *VISTA*, VA is migrating *VISTA* from the many diverse, decentralized, legacy on-premises data centers to a single, centralized, modern commercial cloud: the VA Enterprise Cloud.
 This simplifies and unifies management of the 130 *VISTA* systems within a single centralized location, modernizes VA's enterprise IT infrastructure, and eliminates then need to manage and maintain many duplicative data centers, allowing legacy infrastructure to be decomissioned.